-You can accommodate this by setting up a service that will allow a relay from a public transport station to your workplace.
+You can accommodate this by setting up a service that will allow a relay from a public transportation station to your workplace.
 For example, you can offer shuttles from the station to your company.
-If this is too expensive, you can always try to contact neighbouring companies and offer them to share the use of such a service.
+If this is too expensive, you can always try to contact neighboring companies and offer them to share the use of such a service.
 All companies want to improve access to their buildings.

 You can also promote the use of bicycles between stations.
-Folding bikes are a very good alternative and are accepted on public transport .
+Folding bikes are a very good alternative and are accepted on public transportation .
 By using a bike like this, your employees will be able to get from the station to their workplace without having to walk.
 They will save time and get exercise at the same time!
 What better way to start the day?

-As you can see, the promotion of the use of public transport is mainly based on a well established communication and the ability to adapt to different situations.
+As you can see, the promotion of the use of public transportation is mainly based on a well established communication and the ability to adapt to different situations.
 If your intention is simply to reduce the number of employees using their private cars to get to work, other possibilities can be considered.
 For example, you can think about using bicycles and setting up a car-sharing system within your company.
 In order to improve the mobility of your employees and to reduce the pollution caused by their travels even more drastically, allowing them to work from home is also a solution to consider.